 A truly effective approach to internal communication will be cohesive and strategic, and supports a culture of trust and openness.
 Our research report Harnessing the power of employee communication argues that successful communication:

-- is built on a shared sense of purpose and aligned to business strategy
+- is built on a shared sense of purpose and aligned to organisational strategy

 - receives attention and support from senior leadership